 And, for comparison, here’s where I started in February- the pic on the left below is me after my first week working out and eating better.
 This is almost exactly 3 months’ difference.
 I hope this encourages you with what you can accomplish in a (relatively) short amount of time.

 I’m trying REALLY hard to be perfect with my food, but it’s not the way I love to eat.
 I want to eat chocolate everyday, just a small piece at least, but I don’t.
 I fight this daily, especially in the evening.
 My protein shake is chocolate, so it’ll have to do.
 We are down to the nitty gritty, so everything counts.
 And I want to finish strong.
 I don’t know that I’ll ever do this again, so I want to do it well the first time!

-is the same, except, I’m down from 1/2 cup of rice to 1/3 cup or from 5oz potato to 4oz.
+My meal plan is the same, except, I’m down from 1/2 cup of rice to 1/3 cup or from 5oz potato to 4oz.

 I can add seasonings like Mrs. Dash and I learned I could put all natural fruit spread on my pancakes (thank God because I pretty much hate them without peanut butter).
 My big fail is my coffee creamer.
 I admit to still using it a few times a week! 🙁 I know I shouldn’t, but damn.